pulibrary/command_line_curriculum/catamandu.md

 In this session we delve a bit deeper into ways for how to point to fields in a JSON file.

 This `main.temp` is called a JSON Path and points to a part of the JSON data you are interested in.
-The data, is structured like a tree.
+The data is structured like a tree.
 There are top level simple fields like: `data,meta` which contain only text values or numbers.
 There are also fields within the `data` coord that contain a deeper structure.

 Using a JSON path you can point to every part of the JSON file using a dot-notation.
 For simple top level fields the path is just the name of the field: